TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 Entities and Components are powerful, but cannot solve every single storage use case alone.
 EnTT, for instance, only allows one component of a unique type per entity, and only one container of these components (pool) per world (registry).
 One may imagine a situation requiring a variable number of the same component for an entity.
 The problem may simply not be well suited for entities and components to begin with.

-EnTT features customizability and future versions may be more versitile, but either way, ECS is best when combined with other data structures besides just components, such as using queues to pass messages between systems.
+EnTT features customizability and future versions may be more versatile, but either way, ECS is best when combined with other data structures besides just components, such as using queues to pass messages between systems.

 ## Universe rundown

-Universe is designed to support many different kinds of Satellites: Planets, Vehicles, Stars, etc...
+Universe is designed to support many different kinds of Satellites: Stars, Planets, Moons, Moons of Moons, Asteroids, Stations, Landers, Rovers, and so on.
 This can be achieved efficiently through Entities and Components, where Satellites are Entities.
 When considering keeping groups of Satellites in an N-body simulation, patched conics simulation, or just landed on a planet, it also becomes apparent that some weird scheme is needed to position Satellites.

 See [test_application/universes/simple.cpp](https://github.com/TheOpenSpaceProgram/osp-magnum/blob/master/src/test_application/universes/simple.cpp) for how a simple universe can be setup.